jatin-bhatt/PayGen/README.md

 ```

 ## Usage
-Run using IIS or IISExpress (hit ctrl + F5).
-It will open the PayGen User Interface.
+- Run using IIS
+- or IISExpress (hit ctrl + F5).
+It will open the PayGen User Interface on localhost port 5157 `http://localhost:5157/`

 ## Assumptions